Enabling AI in Future Wireless Networks: A Data Life Cycle Perspective: Introduction

-\item \textit{Sensing AI at the Data Receivers:} AI supports well sensing tasks such as people and object detection over wireless networks.
-By analyzing Wi-Fi CSI characteristics, AI-based people counting and sensing systems can be designed to train the CSI values and generate the model so that people detection can be implemented.
-For example, convolutional neural network (CNN) is particularly useful in learning human images and recognizing humans among the crowd at different scales [73], [75].
-Besides, AI can be used for human motion and activity recognition using wireless signal properties [90].
-In fact, the relation between the CSI value and the dynamicity of human motion has been exploited to build the learning model using AI algorithms [100]. \item \textit{{User and Network Device AI} at the Data Generators and Receivers:} At the data generators such as sensors and mobile devices, AI functions have been embedded into end devices to create a new paradigm: on-device AI.
-This would open up new opportunities for simplifying AI implementations in wireless networks by eliminating the need of external servers, i.e. clouds.
-For example, deep neural network (DNN) inference now can be run on mobile devices such as Android phones for local client applications such as image classification [197], object recognition [199].
+\item \textit{{User and Network Device AI} at the Data Generators and Receivers:} At the data generators such as sensors and mobile devices, AI functions have been embedded into end devices to create a new paradigm: on-device AI.
+This would open up new opportunities for simplifying AI implementations in wireless networks by eliminating the need of external servers, e.g., clouds.
+For example, deep neural network (DNN) inference now can be run on mobile devices such as Android phones for local client applications such as image classification \cite{199} and activity recognition \cite{209}.
 At the data receivers like edge servers, AI has been applied in the network edge to learn and detect signals, by embedding an AI-based intelligent algorithm on the base stations or access points.
 Specially, content catching at the network edge is now much easier thanks to the prediction capability of AI.
-Moreover, AI also has the potential in edge computing management such as edge resource scheduling [111] and orchestration management [116]. \item \textit{Access AI in the Data Transfer Process:} AI can be applied to facilitate the data transmission from three main layers, including physical (PHY) layer, media access control (MAC) layer, and network layer.
-For example, in PHY layer, AI has been applied to facilitate CSI acquisition and estimation [125] that are vitally important for improving data transfer process in terms of channel allocation, traffic congestion prediction.
-Further, AI also supports channel allocation, power control and interference mitigation functions in MAC layer.
-In fact, the learning capability of AI is particularly useful in estimating traffic channel distribution to realize flexible channel allocation [146] and channel power management [152], aiming at minimizing channel interference in wireless networks.
-Specially, AI is able to empower spectrum sharing, data offloading, multi-connectivity, and resource management services from the network layer perspective.
-For example, AI, especially deep learning has the potential to estimate dynamically a spectrum resource management policy in the network by online adaptive learning to achieve a reliable and efficient spectrum sharing among network users [177], [178].
+Moreover, AI also has the potential in edge computing management such as edge resource scheduling \cite{187} and orchestration management \cite{190}.